Built by Metorial, the integration platform for agentic AI.

 • limit (number, optional): Maximum number of projects to return

-• search (string, optional): Search query to filter projects
+• search (string, optional): Search query to filter projects by name

 create_project